liantsoaaa/Marvel-Heroes-Project/README.md

 # MARVEL-Heroes-Project
-API and UI for MARVEL Heroes using Express.js and Vite.js + React.js, Tailwind css and Framer motion
+API and UI for MARVEL Heroes using Express.js and Vite.js + React.js, Tailwind css and also Framer motion